maikl251/Feodor/README.md

 - `vae1.py` — LSTM-based Variational Autoencoder (alternative)
 - `q.py` — LSTM-based Q-network (default)
 - `q1.py` — Transformer-based Q-network (alternative)
+- 'q_lstm.py' — LSTM implementation of the Q-network with the implementation of the mechanism of logical-reflexive generation of reasoning chains
+- 'q_trans.py' — transformer version with the implementation of the mechanism of logical-reflexive generation of reasoning chains
 - `lem1.py` — Text lemmatization module
 - `morph_singleton.py` — Wrapper for `pymorphy2` (morphological analyzer for Russian language)
  Usage